 Johannesburg

-For the first Thursday of April (May 2 from 17:00) there's no better place to be than the vibrant Keyes Art Mile.
+For the first Thursday of October (Oct 3 from 17:00) there's no better place to be than the vibrant Keyes Art Mile for Keyes Art Night.

-When it comes to food and drinks, Keyes doesn't disappoint.
-Head to Freshly Ground to sample their newly expanded menu or try out Kanpai, where the glam selfie crowd hangs out sipping on good cocktails.
-If something sweet is what you're after, Pantry's your go-to for affordable soft serve.
-Then round the night off with a DJ set at MIX Cocktail Bar.
+As always, Keyes delivers when it comes to food and drinks.
+Head to Freshly Ground to sample their expanded menu, or try Kanpai, where the glam selfie crowd sips on good cocktails.
+Unwind with a view at Marble, or keep it easy with classic burgers at BGR.
+If something sweet is what you're after, Pantry is your go-to for affordable soft serve.
+Last but certainly not least, round the night off with live DJ sets at MIX Cocktail Bar.

 Keep reading for the details.